microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

                 C[i, j] += A[i + k, j + l] * B[k, l]
 ```

-While Accera supports arbitrary affine loop nests, the programmer defines the logic of their algorithm using simple nests.
+While Accera supports arbitrary affine loop nests, the programmer defines the logic of their algorithms using simple nests.
 More complex nests are obtained by applying schedule transformations (see [Section 3](<03%20Schedules.md>)) or by fusing multiple schedules (see [Section 4](<04%20Fusing.md>)).

 ## Defining the loop nest logic
 The programmer's goal is to create a highly optimized target-specific implementation of an affine loop nest.
 The first step towards this goal is to define the logic of one or more simple nests.
 The logic is a target-independent pseudo-code of a simple nest, written without considering performance.
 For example, the following code defines the logic of the matrix-matrix multiplication loop nest: